tye-codes/sql-data-warehouse-project/README.md

 # Data Warehouse and Analytics Project

 Welcome to the **Data Warehouse and Analytics Project** Repository!
 This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionalble insights.
-Designed as a portfolio project it highlights industry best practices in data engineering and analytics.
+Designed as a portfolio project it the ability to use cores skills involved with SQL, including:
+  - Data filtering in the WHERE clause
+  - Joins
+  - Date & Time Functions
+  - NULL & string functions
+  - Window functions
+  - Subqueries
+  - Views
+  - Stored Proceedures

 ----